Learning Algebraic Representation for Systematic Generalization in Abstract Reasoning

 \subsection{Generative Potential}

 Compared to existing discriminative-only \ac{rpm}-solving methods, the proposed \ac{alans} learner is unique in its generative potential.
 As mentioned above, the final panel attribute can be decoded by sequentially selecting the most probable hidden operator and the attribute value.
-When equipped with a rendering engine, a solution can be generated.
-In \cref{fig:generate}, we use the rendering program from Zhang \etal~\cite{zhang2019raven} to demonstrate such a generative potential in the proposed \ac{alans} learner.
+A solution can be generated when equipped with a rendering engine.
+In \cref{fig:generate}, we use the rendering program from Zhang \etal~\cite{zhang2019raven} to showcase the generative potential in the \ac{alans} learner.